 Even if autonomous vehicles perform as well as perfect human drivers who see and react quickly and correctly to objects and events, that isn’t good enough if the sensors cannot “see.”
 Bad road conditions, confusing tire tracks, inclement weather, or poor visibility all can interfere with the performance of conventional sensor-based systems, according to WaveSense.

-The company claims its localizing ground-penetrating radar (LGPR) technology is necessary to navigate any road in any condition in any weather.
-The Wavesense technical team developed its core LGPR technology at the Massachusetts Institute of Technology Lincoln Laboratory.
+The company claims localizing ground-penetrating radar (LGPR) technology is necessary to navigate any road in any condition in any weather.
+The WaveSense technical team developed the core LGPR technology at the Massachusetts Institute of Technology Lincoln Laboratory.
 In 2013 the first LGPR application was for military vehicles deployed in locations where there were few marked roads.

 Continuous error-checking across the aggregated technologies would add another layer of security to the complex system.

 - Continuous wave Doppler lidar instantly detects the speed of other vehicles

 - Vayyar’s in-car breath sensor can save you and your kids from senseless tragedy